 , Museum of Fine Arts, Boston

-, M.H. de Young Memorial Museum of Art
+, The Frye Art Museum, M.H. de Young Memorial Museum of Art

 , and the Pennsylvania Academy of Fine Arts